antonfirsov/docs/2017/10-Oct/compatibility-analyzer/compatibility-analyzer.md

 ## Summary
 Compatibility Analyzer helps developers to be prompted right away if they are about to use a deprecated or non cross-platform functionality.
 Being notified so fast eliminates a need of refactoring the code in future and results in a better quality applications.

 We are still working on this analyzer and would appreciate any feedback.
-What we did good, what we did bad, is it useful at all, is there anything else you'd like us to add into the analyzer.
+What did we do well?
+What did we do badly?
+Is the Analyzer useful at all?
+Is there anything you'd like us to add to the Analyzer?
 Please try [it](https://www.nuget.org/packages/Microsoft.DotNet.Analyzers.Compatibility/) out and leave your feedback [here](https://github.com/dotnet/platform-compat/issues/new).